olulesi/sei-project-1/README.md

 The space bar functionality was an important piece as it is one of the main features of a Tetris game.

-I didn’t need to create a function I simply used the shape Counter and the shape Number to handle the functionality.
+I didn’t need to create a function.
+I simply used the shape Counter and the shape Number to handle the functionality.

-When every shape is added to the grid the shape counter increases by 1.
+When every shape is added to the grid, the shape counter increases by 1.
 This represents a shape being stored meaning it can no longer move.

 For the space bar, we want the shape to continuously go down to the lowest possible point.